This page is sponsored by:

 Yvette VickersYvette VickersYvette Vickers

 LEFT: Early 1960s glamour photo.
-CENTER: Press release photo from 1964 (thanks to Michael Barnum).
-RIGHT: Studio photo
+CENTER Press release photo from 1964 (thanks to Michael Barnum).
+RIGHT: Studio photos

-Yvette Vickers' earliest film role was in the 1957 feature Short Cut to Hell, directed by James Cagney.
-This remake of the 1942 film This Gun for Hire (with Veronica Lake and Alan Ladd) was Cagney's only directorial effort.
-The following year, Vickers snagged a plum role in Attack of the 50 Ft.
-Woman (1958; with Allison Hayes).
-She plays a B-girl who pays for the good times she has had with William Hudson at the hand of the recently enlarged Allison Hayes.
-Attack of the Giant Leeches (1959; with Ken Clark) was a 62-minute Roger Corman horror quickie, shot in the Florida Everglades on a minimal budget.
+She followed with a part in the campy crime drama Reform School Girl (1957; with Edd Byrnes) and snagged a plum role in Attack of the 50 Ft.
+Woman (1958; with Allison Hayes and William Hudson).
+Vickers plays a B-girl who pays for the good times she has had with William Hudson at the hand of the recently enlarged Allison Hayes.
+Another cult classic film role came for Vickers in Attack of the Giant Leeches (1959; with Ken Clark), which was a 62-minute Roger Corman horror quickie, shot in the Florida Everglades on a minimal budget.
 Much like her role in Attack of the 50 Ft.
 Woman, here Vickers is punished for her philandering ways by the giant leeches.
 In addition to films, Vickers made a number of appearances on popular TV shows of the era, including Bat Masterson, Dragnet, and The Rebel.
 And pin-up fans will note that Vickers was Playboy Playmate of the Month in July 1959, and she often appeared in other men's magazines of the era, including Adam.

 the films of yvette vickers